-- Find people who you may enjoy following by searching for keywords that interested you.
+- Find people whom you may enjoy following by searching for keywords that interested you.

 - If you do not want tweets with links add ? -filter:links at the end of your search query.

-- Any time you get excellent results click the "Save this search" button to save that search.
-These searches can then be found under "Saved Searches" on the right-hand part of your profile on the old Twitter interface or under the "Searches" tab next to your timeline on the new Twitter interface.
+- Any time you get excellent results, click the "Save this search" button to save them.
+For those with the old Twitter interface, these results are then found under "Saved Searches" on the right side of your profile.
+For those with the new interface, they are under the "Searches" tab next to your timeline.

 - Engage followers.

 - Do not follow too many people.
-No one is going to follow someone who is following thousands of people but only has 10 followers.
+No one wants to follow someone following thousands of people with only 10 followers.

 - Retweet interesting posts.

-- Retweet and participate in conversations with people with a lot of followers.
+- Retweet and participate in conversations with people with lots of followers.

 - Realize it is impossible for anyone to read every tweet.